Batman/Teenage Mutant Ninja Turtles: Batman/Teenage Mutant Ninja Turtles Adventures

 The success of the original miniseries inspired the concept for a similar crossover story, titled Batman/Teenage Mutant Ninja Turtles Adventures, with Batman's DC Animated Universe incarnation encountering the Amazing Adventures comic version of the 2012 CGI series' Turtles.
 Author Matthew K. Manning (Beware the Batman) and artist Jon Sommariva (Teenage Mutant Ninja Turtles: Amazing Adventures) were named as participants in the project.
-The concept was first introduced at the San Diego Comic Con in late July 2016, and was published as a six-issue miniseries starting November 9, 2016.
+The concept was first introduced at San Diego Comic-Con in late July 2016, and was published as a six-issue miniseries starting November 9, 2016.

 In this crossover, interdimensional portals open at Arkham Asylum and most of Batman's rogues' gallery reach New York City and unleash their own brand of mayhem upon the Turtles.
 Noteworthy is the confrontation between the respective heroes’ best-known enemies Shredder and The Joker; his escape from Arkham includes an in-joke where he is interrupted by Harley Quinn while reading a book by M. Hamill (a nod reference to Joker voice actor Mark Hamill).